 Emotional awareness-Empathize with others, and notice your own emotions.

 - Apps: T2health has a mood tracker which was designed to treat PTSD.
-How Are You Feeling? may be another one to try.
 You could get a baseline by tracking for a week, then introduce some habits proven to increase happiness to see how your mood is influenced.
 Benefits of emotional intelligence.

 Aspire-Know your purpose and direction, and take action toward meaningful goals. (time: at least 5 minutes a day)

-- Apps: I haven’t found an app for goal setting that I love.
-In my system, I include steps toward projects in my to-do lists and keep lists of goals and projects in Google Drive.
-Chaos Control is a GTD Task List that includes defining your goals, which I have not tried out yet.
-Reach Your Goals may be another one to try.
+- Apps: Goals.com is a platform for goal achievement with many options.
+In my system, I simply include steps toward projects in my to-do lists and keep lists of goals and projects in Google Drive.
+Another app to try out: Chaos Control, which is a GTD Task List that includes defining your goals.
 Some possibilities use a stick rather than a carrot as incentive.

 Share-Give to causes you believe in by volunteering or financially.
 Perform random acts of kindness. (time: about 2 minutes)